-- Is a full-time employee of the Foundation - Will oversee all aspects of the Foundation High Ropes Program - Will see that each High Ropes element in the Canyon is maintained and operated in accordance with ACCT standards - Will supervise all equipment needs of the High Ropes Program - Will supervise all training, evaluation, and certification of High Ropes staff - Will supervise all inspection needs for the High Ropes Program - Will ensure that all High Ropes program policies, procedures, and manuals are relevant and implemented - Will be a participating member of ACCT and ensure that the H. E. Butt Foundation Outdoor School maintains membership in ACCT
+- Is a full-time employee of the H. E. Butt Foundation - Will oversee all aspects of the High Ropes Program - Will see that each High Ropes element in the Canyon is maintained and operated in accordance with ACCT standards - Will oversee all equipment needs of the High Ropes Program - Will coordinate and supervise all training, evaluation, and certification of High Ropes Directors and Facilitators - Will oversee all inspection needs for the High Ropes Program - Will be a participating member of ACCT and ensure that the H. E. Butt Foundation Outdoor School maintains membership in ACCT - Will ensure that the High Ropes manual is relevant and up to date - Is at a minimum a certified Level 2 Challenge Course Practitioner; the person holding this certification will have passed a skills test, written test, and have a completed a L2 course each camp site; this position is trained in rescue operations for High Ropes activities in supplementation for their Level 1 Challenge Course Practitioner Certification